BSN Additional Policies

 BSN Dress Code

 Students are expected to comply with the dress code as outlined below.
-Students who do not comply with the dress code will be requested to leave campus or the clinical facility.
-The student will be marked absent for the period and a Notice of Deficiency will be given.
+Students who do not comply with the dress code will be given a Notice of Deficiency.
+In clinical and laboratory, students who are noncompliant with the dress code will be requested to leave, incur an absence, and given a Notice of Deficiency.

 - All students must be neat and well groomed.
-Students will bathe daily and use deodorant.
-The student should have no offensive body odor or cigarette smell.
-Appropriate top and bottom undergarments are required.
+Students should bathe daily and use deodorant.
+Students should have no offensive body odor or cigarette smell.

-- Clothing must fit properly and not tight-fitting.
+- Clothing must fit properly and not be tight-fitting.
+Skinny jeans/pants or tights/leggings are not permitted.

 o Pregnant students must adopt a similar maternity scrub uniform.

-o Only clean white, closed-toed, closed-heeled and low-heeled shoes with non-skid soles and white vinyl or leather top is acceptable.
-Shoe logo and shoelaces, if present, must be white.
+o Only clean, solid white or black, closed-toed, closed-heeled, and low-heeled shoes with non-skid soles and white or black vinyl or leather top is acceptable.
+Shoe logo and shoelaces, if present, must be white or black.
+Crocs are not allowed.

-o Stethoscope, penlight, bandage scissors, watch with second hand, calculator, black pen, paper pad are part of the clinical uniform.
+o Stethoscope, penlight, bandage scissors, watch with second hand, calculator, black or blue pen, and paper are part of the clinical uniform.
 A “fanny pack” or “apron” may be worn over the uniform to increase the number of pockets.

-- Sweaters on campus and in clinical must be solid color (only black, grey, blue, or white) without print except for Stanbridge logo.
+o Sweaters must be solid color (only black, grey, blue, or white) without print except for the Stanbridge logo.

 o Sweaters in clinical may not have a hood.